densecaviar/Cybersecurity-home-lab/docs/07-SIEM-Analysis-with-Wazuh.md

 Brute-Force Detection

 Wazuh also identified activity consistent with SSH brute-force behavior.
 The number of events classified as brute-force activity was smaller than the total number of SSH attempts and password-guessing events.
+Wazuh identified patterns in these recurring events as multiple brute force attempts and in the process classified a group of these attacks as an individual brute force event.

 ![Wazuh brute force attack ](../images/wazuh-brute.png) Figure 4.
 Wazuh detection of SSH brute-force activity.